A Gaussian Process Generative Model for QCD Equation of State: Introduction

-Most of the phenomenological studies~\cite{Auvinen:2017fjw, Sun:2022rjh, Shen:2022oyg, Shen:2023aeg, Shen:2023awv, Jiang:2023fai, Du:2023gnv, Du:2023msv, Shen:2023pgb, Plumberg:2024leb, Pihan:2024lxw, Monnai:2024pvy, Jahan:2024wpj} at the RHIC BES program employed a lattice QCD EOS based on Taylor expansion schemes to extrapolate to finite $\mu_B$ regions~\cite{Monnai:2019hkn, Noronha-Hostler:2019ayj, Fotakis:2019nbq, Karthein:2021nxe, Mondal:2021jxk}.
+Most of the phenomenological studies~\cite{Auvinen:2017fjw, Sun:2022rjh, Shen:2022oyg, Shen:2023aeg, Shen:2023awv, Jiang:2023fai, Du:2022yok, Du:2023gnv, Du:2023msv, Shen:2023pgb, Plumberg:2024leb, Pihan:2024lxw, Monnai:2024pvy, Jahan:2024wpj} at the RHIC BES program employed a lattice QCD EOS based on Taylor expansion schemes to extrapolate to finite $\mu_B$ regions~\cite{Monnai:2019hkn, Noronha-Hostler:2019ayj, Fotakis:2019nbq, Karthein:2021nxe, Mondal:2021jxk}.
 With the recent developments in Bayesian inference studies in relativistic heavy-ion collisions~\cite{Novak:2013bqa, Bernhard:2019bmu, Nijs:2020ors, JETSCAPE:2020mzn}, determination of the QCD equation of state from experimental measurements was pioneered in Ref.~\cite{Pratt:2015zsa}.
 Because of the thermodynamics constraints, varying the speed of sound in QCD equations of state is usually complex and not easy to generalize to finite densities~\cite{Pratt:2015zsa, Giacalone:2023cet}.

 In this work, we introduce a machine-learning-based method to generate physical random sets of equations of state using the Gaussian Process Regression (GPR).
 To explore this method, we will provide a first case study at zero net baryon density, where the thermodynamic pressure $P$ is only a function of temperature ($T$).
 In this case, the real QCD EOS is known from first-principle Lattice QCD calculations, which allows us to study the effect of the randomly generated EOS sets on final-state observables in heavy-ion collisions and compare them to those obtained from the lattice QCD EOS.
+Such a study at zero net baryon density can provide useful insights into the temperature range that bulk observables can probe about the QCD equation of state.
 Our approach can be easily extended to finite densities,~e.g., $P(T, \mu_B)$, and incorporate various theoretical constraints at different phase diagram regions.

 In Sec.~\ref{sec:EOS_generator}, we will introduce the setup for the Gaussian Process Regression with theoretical constraints.
 Using the trained GPR as a generative model, we apply filters to check thermodynamic relations and generate physical equations of state.
 In Sec.~\ref{sec:results}, we select two equations of state from the generated set and incorporate them in the \texttt{iEBE-MUSIC} framework for large-scale simulations for heavy-ion collisions.
 We compare the final-state flow observables with those from the lattice QCD EOS.
 Section~\ref{sec:conclusion_outlook} concludes our study.